devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Subscribe on notification which contains data that was read from UART.
 Firmware starts wait for data from and each time when byte is received byte puts into buffer (264 bytes len), then firmware starts wait for the next byte with some timeout.
 When timeout reached or buffer is full firmware sends notification.

 *Parameters*:
-"mode" - the same "mode" parameter as in "uart/write"command, see description there.
+"mode" - the same "mode" parameter as in "uart/write" command, see description there.
 It also can be omitted to keep current parameters.
 Additionally this parameter can be "disable" or "0" for disabling notifications.
-"timeout" - timeout for notifications in miliseconds.
+"timeout" - timeout for notifications in milliseconds.
 If internal buffer received something, notification will be sent with this timeout after last byte.
 Default is 250 ms. Maximum 5000 ms.

 *Example*:
 ```json